 Class A Common Stock offered(/1/) shares by Radio One shares by the selling stockholders shares of Class A Common Stock Common Stock to be outstanding after this offering(/1/)(/2/) shares of Class A Common Stock shares of Class B Common Stock shares of Class C Common Stock shares of Common Stock Voting Rights Holders of Class A Common Stock are entitled to one vote per share and are entitled to elect two independent directors.
 Holders of Class B Common Stock are entitled to ten votes per share.
 Holders of Class C Common Stock do not have voting rights, except as required by law.
 Other Rights Except as to voting and conversion rights, each class of Common Stock has the same rights.
-Use of Proceeds Radio One intends to use the net proceeds of this offering and the Preferred Stock Offering to: . repay amounts borrowed under our Bank Credit Facility; repay amounts borrowed to fund our acquisition of WYCB-AM in Washington, D.C.; . redeem our Senior Preferred Stock; and . increase our working capital.
+Use of Proceeds Radio One intends to use the net proceeds of this offering and the Preferred Stock Offering to: repay amounts borrowed under our Bank Credit Facility; repay amounts borrowed to fund our acquisition of WYCB-AM in Washington, D.C.; . redeem our Senior Preferred Stock; and . increase our working capital.
 Proposed NASDAQ Symbol ROIA

-- shares of Class A Common Stock that may be issued to cover - Excludes shares of Class A Common Stock that may be issued to cover over allotments of shares.
-Excludes shares of Class A Common Stock issuable upon exercise of stock options with a weighted average price of \$ per share.
+(1) Excludes shares of Class A Common Stock that may be issued to cover over-allotments of shares.

+(2) Excludes shares of Class A Common Stock issuable upon exercise of stock options with a weighted average price of \$ per share.